htmx-ui/hello/docs/guides/HTMX_GUIDE.md

 # HTMX Comprehensive Guide for Qwen CLI

 ## Overview
 HTMX is a library that extends HTML to allow modern browser features without writing JavaScript.
 It enables elements to issue HTTP requests, handle responses, and update parts of the page dynamically.
-This guide provides everything Qwen CLI needs to understand and implement HTMX effectively in the UI Library project.
+This guide provides everything Qwen CLI needs to understand and implement HTMX effectively in the Hello UI Component Library project.

 ## Core Concepts